aimansae/as-promptopia/README.md

-create a new app folder in route directory create a component folder in route directory create a models folder in route directory (for database) delete public folder create a new public folder in route directory create a styles folder in route directory
+create a new app folder in route directory create a component folder in route directory create a models folder in route directory (for database for mondodb. mongoose database) delete public folder create a new public folder in route directory create a styles folder in route directory